rperbichi/Startup/README.md

 To access pictures from another directory/folder, do ../folder/imag inside the  element.
 Example: ../Pictures/WWU Logo.jpeg

-Simon WebSocket:
+# Simon WebSocket:

     - WebSocket improves communication between client and server.
     - Can be used through API in JavaScript.
     - ws -> WebSocket Package.
     - It is used for 2 way communication.

+# Startup Service Deliverable:

+    - We were able to implement all features, besides WebSocket, which is really close to working properly.
+    - It was nice to see how you can do API fetch and how you can customize the information being received using CSS.
+    - We learned a lot about how Node.js makes communication with MongoDB extremely effecient.
+    - We also learned how to change system environment variables.
+    - Now that the project is larger, we realize how we should have organized our files in the beginning.
+    - We were also able to learn how to move between rbanches and how to create new branches.